FrankStappers/Yireo_RemoveSearch/README.md

         "magento/module-elasticsearch-catalog-permissions": "*"
     }

-Third, To uninstall the search related modules run:
+Third, to uninstall the search related modules run:

-    composer update
+    composer install

 Finally, to register and install this module in your `composer.json` file, run: